evanx/sub-console/README.md

 ![screenshot](https://raw.githubusercontent.com/evanx/sub-write/master/readme-images/logger-phantomjs-redis.png)
 <hr>

-See https://github.com/evanx/sublog-http which will itself serve the last 10 reversed JSON messages via a specified port for a built-in HTTP server.
+See https://github.com/evanx/sublog-http which is a variation of this service which will itself serve the last 10 reversed JSON messages via a built-in HTTP server.

 ## Sample use case